 7. Sales enablement functionalities

 The ideal PIM tool should allow you to show off your products, your way, and without making you feel like you want to pull your hair out from frustration.
 A PIM tool such as Plytix comes with a Brand Portals module which allows you to create product catalogs of the products you want to shine a light on.
-You can easily distribute these wherever they need to go, and when you make an update, it will automatically reflect so, you won’t need to send new links every time you update.
+You can easily distribute these wherever they need to go, and when you make an update, it will automatically reflect so that you won’t need to send new links every time you update.

 Getting rid of boring and time-eating tasks makes you more efficient and gives your customers, and external partners access to updated content in real-time.